Bonerdelli/orient-ui-library/README.md

 1. Install dependencies using `yarn install`

-1. Write a some great thing!
-You can generate components using `yarn generate NewGreatThing`
+1. Make a link to use this library in your local projects `yarn link`

 1. Make a commit.
 Code linter and prettier will be runs automatically